Feeling hangry? Why we get angry when we are hungry

 Why we get angry when we are hungry

 Hanger might sound like a made up thing, but research suggests it is a very real issue.
-University of North Carolina researchers found that people are more likely to be in a negative mindset when they are hungry1.
+University of North Carolina researchers found that you are more likely to be in a bad mood when you are hungry.

-The hungry people were more irritated and more likely to give negative feedback later on, suggesting that hunger can increase how angry you get frustrating experiences.
+The hungry people were more irritated and more likely to give negative feedback later on, suggesting that hunger can increase how angry you get in response to frustrating experiences.

 Blood sugar levels